 Whiston township was also known for its pottery: the earliest reference being in the late 18th Century.
 The main area for this industry was in the west of the township leading into Huyton Quarry where one can find a present day reminder in the old street name of Pottery Lane.
 Smaller industries included file and tool makers who provided items for the clock and watch industry in nearby Prescot.

-Until the 19th Century, the religious faithful attended the churches in either Huyton or Prescot but eventually a number of small chapels were built in Whiston to cater for those of a non-conformist persuasion.
-Firstly a traditional Wesleyan Methodist Chapel was erected in 1832, followed by a Free United Methodist Chapel in 1879, and later a Welsh Methodist Chapel was erected in 1890 to provide a place of worship for the families of the Welsh miners who had settled here in large numbers.
+Until the 19th Century, the religious faithful attended churches in either Huyton or Prescot but eventually a number of small chapels were built in Whiston to cater for those of a non-conformist persuasion.
+Firstly a traditional Wesleyan Methodist Chapel was erected in 1832, followed by a Free United Methodist Chapel in 1879, and later in 1890, a Welsh Methodist Chapel was erected to provide a place of worship for the families of the Welsh miners who had settled here in large numbers.

-Whiston Village School originally built in mid-1800s, was enlarged in 1900 to accommodate the education of the children of the growing local population.
+Whiston Village School, which was originally built in mid-1800s, was enlarged in 1900 to accommodate the children of a growing local population.

 Following the Great War, a war memorial designed by Sir Giles Gilbert Scott was erected in the grounds of St. Nicholas Church to commemorate those connected with the parish who had lost their lives.
 Unfortunately, in 1928, the memorial was struck by lightning and collapsed in pieces.
-Being a tall structure, it was decided not to rebuild this design and eventually it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
-The names of those from the parish who served and fell during the Second World War were added to additional tablets following that conflict.
+Being a tall structure, it was decided not to rebuild this design and eventually, it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
+The memorial records the names of the fallen parishioners of the First World War.
+The names of those from the parish who served and fell during the Second World War were added to additional tablets at the base, following that conflict.

 The most widely known present-day location in the township is Whiston Hospital located on Warrington Road (formerly Turnpike Road), and Dragon Lane.
 The original buildings of 1843 housed the Poor Law Institution: the Prescot Union Workhouse and Infirmary.
 Although the site has been enlarged and regenerated on a number of occasions since then, in 2006 a major transformation was begun.
 The old Victorian buildings were demolished and a more modern multi-storey complex was constructed over a number of years.
 Opposite the hospital on Warrington Road, a multi-storey car park was built complete with a raised walkway, connecting the two above the roadway.